ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 If you are bringing your own IBM i custom image, you must install the PTFs previously mentioned and the software required for `cloud-init`.
 For more information, see [Cloud-Init Support for IBM i](https://www.ibm.com/support/pages/node/1166194){: new_window}{: external}.

 After you deploy an IBM i VM and and install the proper PTFs, you need to accept the license agreements.
+To accept the license agreements from the console, you must press **5** to display the agreement and **F18** to accept it.
+When using **F** keys above **F12** on the console (such as **F18**), you must use the buttons on the console screen and not your keyboard.
 After you accept the license agreements, `cloud-init` configures your network and injects your license keys.

 The `cloud-init` configuration process can take up to 5 minutes. **Do not restart your system** while `cloud-init` is running.
 If you restart your system during this time, you must call IBM support to manually configure your network and license keys.
 {: important}

-To accept the license agreements from the console, you must press **5** to display the agreement and **F18** to accept it.
-When using **F** keys above **F12** on the console (such as **F18**), you must use the console buttons and not your keyboard.

 To verify that `cloud-init` configured your IP addresses correctly, check your VM's attributes.
 In the following example, you can see three IP addresses.
 Two of IP addresses are internal and one is external.